NEW: The Muslim Brotherhood calls for protests and its candidate vows to continue the revolution

 “All of Egypt are now rallying behind Dr. Morsi,” Dardery told CNN.
 “We call him the candidate of the revolution because he promised the Egyptians to bring justice to those who killed their sons and daughters.”

-Speaking to reporters, Morsi later echoed the belief that he is the revolution's candidate and promised to bring those responsible for the deaths to justice.
+Speaking to reporters later on Saturday, Morsi promised to bring those responsible for the deaths to justice.

 “In the near future, if I am chosen, I will directly initiate a criminal investigation to identify evidence against those who killed revolutionists, those who caused corruption and those who robbed the nation,” he said.
 “I repeat, I am with the revolution and I will continue to be, even after I become president.”

 About 840 people died and more than 6,000 others were injured in last year’s 18-day uprising, according to Amnesty International.

 “I’m asking the help of the people who gather in Tahrir Square to get justice for my son,” pleaded one woman on the street in Cairo.
 “I need justice for my son.
 My son did not commit any crime.
 How come the sons of Mubarak are set free?”

 The Cairo courtroom erupted in chaos Saturday after the judge announced his decisions.

 It appeared the entire gallery of men dressed in suits began shouting and stood on their chairs.
 Fists flew and at least one man suffered a bleeding gash to his chin.